Ultraman (DC Comics): Powers and abilities

 Ultraman possesses the same superpowers as Superman.
 However, he is sometimes portrayed as weakened by yellow sunlight or empowered by green or blue kryptonite.
 In Silver Age stories, green kryptonite would bestow additional powers on him, including the ability to see other universes.
+In addition, Ultraman lacks Superman's vulnerability to magic.

 Superman noted during one conflict that Ultraman's focus on killing his enemies actually made him weaker than Superman, as he killed new superhumans who may not even fully know what they were capable of, whereas Superman letting his enemies live meant that he had to improve his own fighting skills just as his opponents learned what they were capable of.
 As a result, where Superman has actual experience, he declares that Ultraman basically just "sits on a pile of skulls and calls [himself] tough", having no real combat skills beyond his raw strength.

-Other versions

-A vampiric alternate universe variant of Ultraman from Earth-43 appears in "The New 52".
-This version is a member of the "Blood League".